nikitagudkovs/markfy_fs/README.md

 ## Sample Data

-The application comes with a seed script that populates the database with sample bookmarks across various categories including development tools, design resources, productivity apps, and more.
-This helps demonstrate the search, sorting, and pagination features.
+The application comes with a seed script that populates the database with sample bookmarks.

 Run the seed script:
 ```bash